What Insurance Coverages Does Your Restaurant Need?

 - Employee Theft: Restaurant employees may steal food, cash, and other property from their employers.
 Theft by employees is an excluded peril under a typical property policy.
 To protect your business, you'll need to buy employee theft coverage.

 - Peak Season: You should consider buying this coverage if your restaurant generates a high volume of business at certain times of the year, such as the summer months or the Christmas season.
-It provides a higher limit for personal property coverage during a specified time period.
-Many BOPs automatically include this coverage, providing a 25 percent seasonal increase.
+It provides a higher limit for personal property coverage during a specified period.
+Many BOPs automatically include this coverage, offering a 25 percent seasonal increase.

 Many restaurants own vehicles they use for picking up supplies, delivering food or other business purposes.
 Business-owned vehicles should be insured under a business auto policy.
 The policy should cover non-owned autos and hired autos as well as vehicles the restaurant owns.